psu13/mutable-hakyll/posts/measurement.md

 z_+ = {1 \over \sqrt{2}} (x_+ + x_-)
 $$

-and push it into the $x$-spin box, it comes out as either $x_+$ or $x_-$.
+and push it into the $x$-spin box, it _always_ comes out as either $x_+$ or $x_-$.
+We never see another superposition state as the _result_ of a measurement.
 The superposition is destroyed.

 Further if we changed the box to one that just (say) had a blue light for up and a red light for down, we never see a universe where a particle goes into the box and then the result of the experiment is the particle putting the box into a superposition of blue and red.
 We always get one box at the end, and either blue or red.

-If you add a cat to the box, then you have Schrödinger's famous cat puzzle.
+Finally, if you add a cat to the box, then you have Schrödinger's famous cat puzzle.

 So this, dear friends, is the measurement problem.
 With all of the formal background that we've laid out in the last two parts we can write it down in just a few words:

-If quantum mechanics is a linear theory, then why does measuring things destroy superpositions?
+If quantum mechanics is a linear theory, and that it describes the measurement process, then how does measuring things destroy superpositions?

 ### Possible Answers